edsonayllon/eth2.0-call21-notes/README.md

 * Was it broken out of JS IPFS and made into libp2p, what was the flow of that?

 **Mike Goelzer**:
 * js-libp2p was a part of IPFS and separated into a separate system/github org, but that version (node/javascript) we use now.
-The history all started out in IPFS. js-libp2p and Go libp2p were broken out of the IPFS version.
+The history all started in IPFS. js-libp2p and Go libp2p were broken out of the IPFS version.
 The new Rust libp2p implementation as well.
 They are all based on the same principles.

 **Dean Eigenmann**:
 * What is the current state spec?
 I want my client to connect with other clients.